Tremor1724/Tremor1724/README.md

 ## Hi there 👋
 This is Tremor1724,a basic level computer leaner.
-<br>I'm a y1 Mathmatics and Applied Mathmatics student from UNNC and simply trying to explore here to improve my knowledge reserve && coding skills here.
+<br>I'm a y1 Mathmatics and Applied Mathmatics student from UNNC and simply trying to explore here to improve my knowledge reserve && coding skills.
 <br>Well,no matter what to say...
 <br>Nice to meet YOU!
 <br>^^